matcutest/matcutest/README.md

 ## Remarks

-MatCUTEst has been used intensively in the testing and development of [PRIMA](http://www.libprima.net).
+- MatCUTEst has been used intensively in the testing and development of [PRIMA](http://www.libprima.net).
+- If you would like to use CUTEst in Python, check [PyCUTEst](https://github.com/jfowkes/pycutest).